bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - How often do you communicate updates to your team?
 What methods do you use?
 - What are the most common barriers to effective communication in a project setting?
+- How do you ensure that your project management software is always up to date?

+#### Exercise

+**Outdated information:** Your project management software has outdated information, causing confusion.
+How would you ensure regular updates and accurate data?

 ### Proactively solve problems